10 basic rules of hostel etiquette

 Staying in hostels has so many advantages, starting by the savings and the chance to meet amazing people.
 But living with strangers 24/7 can also be a challenge.
 Especially if you share my curse: invariably there is at least one loud snorer in my room.
 I have no control over this and I’ve come to accept it.
-However, there are things I could help control and improve.
+However, there are some things I can control and improve.
 If all travellers could only follow these 10 simple rules, which I’ve come up with while travelling, harmony would reign in dorm rooms the world over!

 Istanbul, August 2008